eonx-com/easy-monorepo/packages/EasyStandard/docs/services/sniffs.md

 #### Control Structures

 ##### [\EonX\EasyStandard\Sniffs\ControlStructures\ArrangeActAssertSniff][7]
-Checks that test method must conform to Arrange, Act and Assert (AAA) Pattern.
-Allow amount of empty lines is between [1, 2].
+Checks that a test method conforms to Arrange, Act and Assert (AAA) pattern.
+The allowed number of empty lines is between [1, 2].
 ```php
 // incorrect
 final class TestClass